iamumerfarooq43-lab/FarAway/README.md

 # 🪂 Far Away 💼

 **Far Away** is a React-based travel packing list application designed to help you organize your luggage for trips.
 It allows users to add items, manage quantities, and track packing progress with a fun and interactive interface.
+The project is still under development to add some amazing features.

 ## ✨ Features